 And socially conscious businesses have become increasingly common, as we collectively recognize that we can, and must, prioritize people and planet alongside profit.
 By working with clients whose missions we believe in, we produce our best work, which in turn helps us continue to thrive as a studio.

 How do you determine what projects you take on?

 We always work with clients that are compatible with our values, but there’s no standard calculation that we apply across the board to determine whether a project is the right fit.
 We like to stay open-minded and explore conversations with folks who are interested in working with us.

 In addition to budget and timeline alignment, some factors that we account for are the cause the client is working on, the attitude and mindset of the folks we speak with throughout the inquiry process, and how the project will challenge and expand our team’s talents and skills.

 There is often nuance to these decisions and we regularly have open team-wide discussions when the decision to work on a project requires weighing pros and cons.

 What kinds of projects would you like to do more of?

-We’re inspired by organizations, companies, and initiatives that understand the power of design to effect change.
-Moreso than any specific field, we are always seeking bold, risk-taking clients who are creating opportunities for creativity, equity, and access in society.
-Whether you’re an arts organization, a clean tech startup, or a century-old nonprofit, we’d love to hear from you.
+We’re inspired by organizations, companies, and initiatives that understand the power of branding and design to effect change.
+More than any specific field or issue, we are always seeking bold, risk-taking clients who are creating opportunities for creativity, equity, and access in society.